Scottish Place Names

 - McKnight - the MacKnights are a sept of the MacNaughtons.

-- McNary - this is one of the lesser-known Scottish family names but is of ancient origin, going back to the Picts.
-According to the House of Names Heraldic website, the Gaelic form of this Pictish name meant 'son of dun John'.
-Experts are divided as to the original meaning of this name (son of the heir, smith, stranger and king being among them).
-Spelling variations are many including MacNair, MacNaire, MacNayer, MacNeir, MacNuir, McNarie and others.
-No information has been found to date on the McNary who gave his name to the community in the south of the Pittsburgh metropolitan area.
+- McNary - a sept of Clan MacNaughton, McNary is one of the lesser-known Scottish family names but is of ancient origin, going back to the Picts.
+Experts are divided as to the original meaning of this name (son of the king, son of the heir, son of the smith and son of the stranger being among them).
+There are many spelling variations including MacNair, MacNaire, MacNayer, MacNeir, MacNuir and McNarie.
+No information has been found to date on the McNary whose name was given to the community in the south of the Pittsburgh metropolitan area.

 - Milligantown - there are places called Milligansbush, Milligansbushfield and Milliganton in Dumfries & Galloway.
 Milligan is a Scottish surname derived from the double diminutive of 'mael-oc-an' - 'the little bald or shaved one', probably alluding to the ancient Gaelic tonsure.

-- Monroe Heights and Monroeville - these communities most probably commemorate James Monroe, the Fifth President of the United States (1817-1825).
-Monroe is an alternative spelling of the Scottish surname of Munro, and is derived from the Gaelic 'Rothach' or 'a man of Ro'.
+- Monroe Heights and Monroeville - Monroe is an alternative spelling of the Scottish surname of Munro, and is derived from the Gaelic 'Rothach' or 'a man of Ro'.
 According to Black (1996) their ancestors probably came from Ireland, from the foot of the river Roe in County Derry, which produced the place name 'Bunrotha' from which 'Munrotha' was derived.
 Mountain peaks in Scotland over 3,000 feet are called "Munros" because Sir Hugh Munro in 1891 produced a definitive list of these.
+In the article on Monroeville, Pennsylvania, retrieved from Wikipedia in December 2009, it is stated that these communities were named for Joel Monroe, the area's first postmaster.

 - Morningside (Dumfries & Galloway, City of Edinburgh, North Lanarkshire and Perth & Kinross).
 The illustration shows a typical mansion in Morningside, Edinburgh.